DAR, SAR observe Constitution Week 2022

-The John Coffee Chapter of the Daughters of the American Revolution and Wiregrass Chapter of the Sons of the American Revolution joined forced to observe a 21th Constitution Week Observance at the Enterprise County Club Sept.
+The John Coffee Chapter of the Daughters of the American Revolution and Wiregrass Chapter of the Sons of the American Revolution joined forces to observe a 21th Constitution Week Observance at the Enterprise Country Club Sept.
 15.

 Several local people were honored by DAR Regent Jacque Hawkins and SAR President Travis Parker.